How To Do Venous Blood Sampling

 • If you used a syringe to collect the blood, now transfer samples to collection tubes and bottles;* either insert the needle directly into the tops of the vacuum tubes, or remove the needle and attach a vacuum tube holder to the syringe.
 Do not inject blood into vacuum collection tubes; allow the vacuum to draw the blood into the tube.
 After blood has been added to a tube, gently invert the tube 6 to 8 times to mix the contents; do not shake the tubes.

 • Deploy safety cover over the exposed needle.
-Deposit used blood-collection devices (with needles) into a sharps container.
-Do not recap nonsafety needles prior to disposal unless a sharps container is not immediately available.
+Deposit used blood-collection devices (with needles) into a sharps disposal container.
+Do not recap non-safety needles prior to disposal unless a sharps container is not immediately available.

 • Dress the site with gauze and tape or a bandage.

-* When multiple blood tests are to be done, blood should be allocated to the collection tubes in a proper sequence; first cultures, then tubes with anticoagulant, and then others.
+* When multiple blood tests are to be drawn, blood should be allocated to the collection tubes in a proper sequence: first cultures, then tubes with anticoagulant, and then others.

 Warnings and Common Errors